Sunday, December 7th, 2 – 4 pm

 Spotlight on Women:

 HVCCA is proud to present an exciting afternoon of events highlighting the diverse accomplishments of women artists.
-The program will feature a feminist poetry reading, a panel discussion with artists and curators, and a live dance performance!
+The program will feature a panel discussion with artists and curators, a profoundly moving short play, and a live dance performance with live music!

 2 – 3 pm: There will be a panel discussion designed to elucidate the exhibition on view at the museum entitled “The Women’s Room: Female Perspectives on Men, Women, Family and Nation.”
 The exhibition’s curators, Marcy B. Freedman and Livia Straus, along with video artist Sara Shaoul, and Art History Professor Melissa Hall, will discuss the works on view and invite the audience to join in.

 4 – 5 pm: The final program of the afternoon will be an original dance performance!
-Two dancers, Marsi Burns, in her 60s, and Alice Teirstein, in her 80s, will perform a site-specific dance that creatively moves throughout various spaces of the museum.
-Their work is a fitting culmination to an afternoon dedicated to women artists!
+Dancers, Marsi Burns and Alice Teirstein, will perform a site-specific dance that creatively moves throughout various spaces of the museum, as the audience follows along.
+They will be accompanied by composer and musician, Andy Teirstein.

 HVCCA members $5, Non-members $7